haihanyin/springbootexamples/questions/01-container-dependency-ioc/ReadMe-question.md

 ## Why are you not allowed to annotate a final class with @Configuration
 ### How do @Configuration annotated classes support singleton beans?
 ### Why can’t @Bean methods be final either?
-## How do you configure profiles?, What are possible use cases where they might be useful?
+## How do you configure profiles?
+What are possible use cases where they might be useful?
 ## Can you use @Bean together with @Profile?
 ## Can you use @Component together with @Profile?
 ## How many profiles can you have?